 Two online decision-support tools make up the Framework:

 The Wildfire Resilience Planner: Strategic Planning at the Landscape Scale

 Sonoma Water has partnered with Conservation Biology Institute (CBI), Pepperwood Preserve, Tukman Geospatial, and community stakeholders to support strategic investments in fuel load reduction for the long-term resilience of Sonoma County's communities and watersheds.
 The partnership is creating the Wildfire Resilience Planner, an online decision support tool that applies science and expert knowledge to prioritize locations where the reduction of fuels will best protect lives and property, community infrastructure, ecosystem services, and biodiversity.
 The tool will encourage collaborative planning of projects on public and private land, helping to leverage individual efforts for a unified and strategic approach to wildland fuels management.
-The Wildfire Resilience Planner is scheduled for release in June 2022.
-For more information contact Susan Haydon, email@example.com or, Deanne DiPietro, firstname.lastname@example.org.
+The Wildfire Resilience Planner is currently in beta review by Sonoma County stakeholders.
+For more information contact Susan Haydon, firstname.lastname@example.org or, Deanne DiPietro, email@example.com.

 The Wildfire Fuel Mapper: Property-Specific Information for Fuels Management